arrayfire/arrayfire/README.md

 }
 ```

-The full source code can be found [here][31].
+The complete source code can be found [here][31].

 For more code examples, visit the [`examples/`][4] directory.

 # Documentation

-You can find our complete documentation [here](http://www.arrayfire.com/docs/index.htm).
+You can find the complete documentation [here](http://www.arrayfire.com/docs/index.htm).

 Quick links: